 Who We Treat

-We primarily treat adults age 18 and older in our neuromodulation suite, though we also treat select child and adolescent patients in certain cases after careful discussion, consideration, and collaboration with their referring psychologist, our physicians, and our division chief of child and adolescent services.
+We primarily treat adults age 18 and older in our Neuromodulation suite, though we also treat select child and adolescent patients (age 14+) in certain cases after careful discussion, consideration, and collaboration with their referring child and adolescent psychiatrist, our ECT physicians, and our Division Chief of Child and Adolescent Services.

 Patients in our inpatient and outpatient programs may participate in ECT and DTMS.
-Whether you’re receiving care on an inpatient or outpatient basis, you’ll work with a highly trained and motivated team that may include board-certified physicians, registered nurses, social workers, and more.
+Whether you’re receiving care on an inpatient or outpatient basis, you’ll work with a highly trained and motivated team that may include board-certified physicians, registered nurses, nurse anesthetists, and more.